jimmyd-be/jimmyd-be/README.md

 ### Hi there 👋

 I'm a full stack developer from Belgium.
-Specialized in Full stack java angular/react applications hosted on AWS.
+Certified in Java, c++ and AWS.

 _________________